fenxu/azure-powershell-docs-prod/azure/ServiceFabric/vlatest/Get-ServiceFabricClusterHealthChunk.md

 Specifies the map that defines the maximum percentage of unhealthy applications that are allowed per application type.
 Application types in this map are evaluated using specific percentages rather than the global *MaxPercentUnhealthyApplications* percentage.

-For example, if some applications of a type are critical, the cluster administrator can add an entry to the map for that application type and assign it a value of 0% (that is, do not tolerate any failures).
+For instance, if some applications of a type are critical, the cluster administrator can add an entry to the map for that application type and assign it a value of 0% (that is, do not tolerate any failures).
 All other applications can be evaluated with *MaxPercentUnhealthyApplications* set to 20% to tolerate some failures out of the thousands of application instances.

 The application type health policy map is used only if the cluster manifest enables application type health evaluation using the configuration entry for HealthManager/EnableApplicationTypeHealthEvaluation.